 So what do you need to know to turn your drinks to dollars?

-Alek Marfisi – Owner, Upwind Strategies & ICC Entrepreneurship Instructor
+Alek Marfisi – Owner, Upwind Strategies & ICC Food Business Fundamentals Instructor

 Alek Marfisi is a native New Yorker with a passion for building things and helping people.
 After working advising small businesses for five years, Alek launched Upwind Strategies in 2015 with the mission of providing deeper and more relatable services to small businesses: the anti-business-school services firm.
 He previously worked with the NYS Small Business Development Center where he dove into the exciting intricacies of making entrepreneurial projects a reality.
 Since then, Alek has logged more than 11,000 hours working with small businesses and has been recognized as one of the top drivers of economic development in the country.